fdifrison/spring-webflux-intro/README.md

 # spring-webflux-intro

-Intro to SpringWebFlux in microservices architecture
+Intro to WebFlux in microservices architecture

 * product-service: reactive service connected to mongo-db
 * user-service: reactive service using R2DBC drivers with postgresql